- 2015 Tax time FAQs

 7. Why are my children not listed?

-Only adults are listed on the statement.
-For the purpose of private health insurance, your adult offspring are deemed to be ‘children’ until age 21, or age 25 if they are single, full-time students.
+Only adults are listed.
+We consider your kids to be ‘dependant’ until age 21, or until 25 if they are single, full-time students.

-8. What if I will not need to pay tax?
+8. What if I don’t need to pay tax?

 The rebate on private health insurance is a ‘refundable tax offset’.
-So you will receive your full entitlement even if you don’t have a tax liability.
-In that case, you will receive a refund from the ATO when you lodge your tax return.
+So even if you don’t have to pay tax, you’ll receive your full entitlement as a refund from the ATO when you lodge your tax return.

 9. Can I receive the rebate as a reduced premium?

-11. What do the hospital days at label A mean?
+11. What does the figure at label A mean?

-If you have an extras-only product, or held private hospital cover for less than 365 days, the ATO will refer to label A to determine whether the Medicare Levy Surcharge (MLS) applies to you.
-Please see below for the 2013-2014 MLS income thresholds.
+This number refers to the number of days you held hospital cover with Defence Health.
+If you only have extras cover, or you held private hospital cover for less than 365 days, the ATO will refer to label A to assess whether the Medicare Levy Surcharge (MLS) applies to you.

-All Defence Health hospital products exempt you from the MLS for the period that you and all your dependants are covered.
+The Medicare Levy Surcharge is an additional tax on high income earners who do not have private hospital cover.
+The MLS increases from 1% to 1.5% according to income.
+All Defence Health hospital products exempt you from the MLS for the period you and your dependants are covered.